Joint pine

 Egon Krogsgaard

-Joint pine belongs to an ancient plant group that existed on earth at the same time as the dinosaurs.
+Joint pine (Ephedra fragilis) belongs to an ancient plant group that existed on earth at the same time as the dinosaurs.
 Its closest living relatives are the conifers.

 The branches of joint pine contain the alkaloid ephedrine, which is used to treat asthma and other respiratory problems.
 Ephedrine expands the bronchi, the small air ducts in the lungs, thereby facilitating breathing.